Campus Security Authorities

 • In “good faith” means there is a reasonable basis for believing that the information is not simply rumor or hearsay.
 That is, there is little or no reason to doubt the validity of the information.

-• Under the Clery Act, a crime is “reported” when It doesn’t matter whether or not the individuals involved in the crime, or reporting the crime, are associated with the University.
+• Under the Clery Act, a crime is “reported” when it is brought to the attention of a campus security authority, the institution's police department or campus security office, or local law enforcement personnel by a victim, witness, other third party or even the offender.
+It doesn’t matter whether or not the individuals involved in the crime, or reporting the crime, are associated with the University.

 Who is a CSA?